human resources

 • Are you feeling connected with your co-workers?

-Just like you are encouraged to take breaks while you’re in the office, remember to allow yourself time throughout the day for quick breaks.
+Just like you are encouraged to take breaks when in the office, remember to allow yourself time throughout the day for quick breaks.
 If you need a short break to gather your thoughts, try walking around the house or down the street, stretching, or making a snack or meal.

 Telecommuting is not a viable option for every employee.
 If you find that working from home is negatively impacting your productivity or making you feel disconnected from your team and your work, speak to your manager.

-For help with setting up your company’s telecommuting policy or questions about remote work arrangements, please contact our HR experts at HR@stratus.hr.
+For help with setting up your company’s telecommuting policy or questions about remote work arrangements, please contact your certified HR expert.
+Not a current Stratus HR client?
+Book a free consultation and our team will contact you shortly.

 Similar posts